Articles / Hardware / Graphics Cards

 Frequently asked questions

-How much is an RTX 3060 12GB worth used in the UK?
+How much is an RTX 3060 worth now?

-Across 43 clean eBay UK sold listings between 24 April and 5 July 2026, the median total paid was £212.54 including delivery, with most cards changing hands between about £200 and £215.
+For the 12GB version, across 43 clean eBay UK sold listings between 24 April and 5 July 2026, the median total paid was £212.54 including delivery, with most cards changing hands between about £200 and £215.
 Sales above £240 were rare outliers and should not be treated as the going rate.
+The 8GB RTX 3060 Ti sells for less used, around £186.96, so check which variant you actually have before comparing prices.

 Is the RTX 3060 price going up or down?